finos/common-domain-model/docs/cdm-guidelines.md

 ## Initialising the Injector, Option 2: Build your own Module

-To build a custom injector that is not based on the CDM\'s runtime module, first create a Guice module with a minimum of the two bindings shown belows:
+To build a custom injector that is not based on the CDM's runtime module, first create a Guice module with a minimum of the two bindings shown belows: